bcorrel2/Sail-bot/README.md

 the weekend, marking the first new programming language I learned of my own initiative.

 In 2018, as part of CS Sail, a new student recruitment initative by the UIUC CS Department, I reconfigured my initial project into Sail-bot and presented it to prospective students.
-Along with the presentation was a live coding demonstation, showing atendees what could be accomplished with only a single semester of CS education at Illinois.
+Along with the presentation was a live coding demonstation, showing attendees what could be accomplished with only a single semester of CS education at Illinois.

 Today, Sail-bot is unfortunately no longer actively maintained.
 The code remains in my GitHub repository as a reminder of where I started, and a testament to legacy